 Team coaches and assistant coaches conduct the evaluation process.
 Each student at tryouts will have ample opportunity to showcase themselves.
 Specifically, the coaches look to evaluate the five core components of a BHS soccer player: (1) technical ability “soccer skill” — speed of play, successful application of skill at high speed and while under high pressure.
 (2) tactical awareness and application — speed of thought, ability to read the game and make good decisions under pressure, assertive and intelligent movement with and without the ball (3) physical development, conditioning and attributes – speed, quickness, strength, agility, aerobic capacity (4) psychological – maturity, competitive spirit, teamwork, focus, attentiveness, leadership, communication, mental toughness, cooperation (5) Impact – a players ability to make a positive contribution to the team on game day, in the locker room and at practice.

 • Roster size and composition: The reality is that the varsity team is composed of 14-16 student-athletes who receive the vast majority of playing time.
-A roster of 18-20 is ideal for practice, games and team chemistry.

 • All student-athletes in good standing, regardless of their grade level, are eligible to “make” varsity.